 How to make homemade marshmallow pops (picture tutorial!)

-- Press four marshmallows onto a straw or treat stick with a twisting motion.
+- Press four marshmallows onto a 10″ wooden skewer or cake pop/lollipop stick that is AT LEAST 8″ long (the short ones won’t work) with a twisting motion.
 Set aside on waxed paper.

 - Add caramel and whipping cream to a microwave-safe bowl.
 Melt the caramel in the microwave according to package directions giving special care not to overheat the candy.